-The AP Program offers several AP Scholar Awards to recognize high school students who have demonstrated college-level achievement through AP courses and exams.
+College Board recognizes high performing AP students with academic distinctions.
+Students do not receive any monetary award from the College Board.
 Although there is no monetary award, in addition to receiving an award certificate, this achievement is acknowledged on any AP score report that is sent to colleges the following fall.

 Granted to students who receive scores of 3 or higher on three or more AP Exams